-The following Program Learning Outcomes (PLO) are designed to prepare graduates to attain the program educational objectives and subsume the PLOs of the Pakistan Engineering Council (PEC) and Accreditation Board for Engineering and Technology (ABET).
+Following Program Learning Outcomes (PLO) are designed to prepare graduates to attain the program educational objectives and subsume the PLOs of Pakistan Engineering Council (PEC) and Accreditation Board for Engineering and Technology (ABET).

-The Electrical Engineering program at Habib University aims to produce electrical engineers who, at the time of graduation, have:
+Electrical engineering program at Habib University aims to produce engineers who, at the time of graduation, have

-- The ability to apply knowledge of mathematics, science, engineering fundamentals, and electrical engineering to the solution of complex engineering problems;
+- Engineering Knowledge: an ability to apply knowledge of mathematics, science, engineering fundamentals and an engineering specialization to the solution of complex engineering problems;

-- Are able to identify, formulate, research literature, and analyze complex engineering problems reaching substantiated conclusions using first principles of mathematics, natural sciences, and engineering sciences
+- Problem Analysis: an ability to identify, formulate, and analyze complex engineering problems reaching substantiated conclusions using first principles of mathematics, natural sciences and engineering;

-- Have the ability to design solutions for complex engineering problems and design systems, components or processes that meet specified needs with appropriate consideration for public health and safety, cultural, societal, and environmental considerations
+- Design of solutions: an ability to design solutions for complex engineering problems and design systems, components or processes that meet specified needs with appropriate consideration for public health and safety, cultural, societal, and environmental considerations;

-- Can create, select and apply appropriate techniques, resources, and modern engineering and IT tools to engineering activities, with an understanding of the limitations
+- Modern tool usage: an ability to create, select and apply appropriate techniques, resources, and modern engineering tools, including prediction and modelling, to complex engineering activities with an understanding of the limitations;

-- Have the ability to apply reasoning informed by contextual knowledge to assess societal, health, safety, legal and cultural issues and the consequent responsibilities relevant to professional engineering practice and solution to engineering problems
+- Contextual Awareness: an ability to apply reasoning informed by contextual knowledge to assess societal, health, safety, legal and cultural issues and the consequent responsibilities relevant to professional engineering practice and solution to complex engineering problems;

-- Understand the impact of professional engineering solutions in societal and environmental contexts and demonstrate knowledge of and need for sustainable development
+- Environment and Sustainability: an ability to understand the impact of professional engineering solutions in societal and environmental contexts, and demonstrate knowledge of and need for sustainable development;

-- Are able to work effectively, as individuals or in a team, in a multifaceted and/or multidisciplinary settings
+- Collaboration: an ability to work effectively, as an individual or in a team, on multifaceted and/or multidisciplinary settings;

-- Are able to demonstrate management skills and apply engineering principles to one’s own work, as a member and/or leader in a team, to manage projects in a multidisciplinary environment
+- Project Management: an ability to demonstrate management skills as a member and/or leader in a team, to manage projects in a multidisciplinary environment;

-- Recognize importance of, and pursue lifelong learning in the broader context of innovation and technological developments
+- Lifelong learning: an ability to recognize importance of, and pursue lifelong learning in the broader context of innovation and technological developments.